What Is the 9-Month Sleep Regression and What to Do About It

 What You Should Know About Sleep Regressions

-This may seem strange at first, but it actually makes sense.
-Mastering new skills take an enormous amount of physical and cognitive strength, so, understandably, your little one’s system might need a few days to integrate a new skill and move forward.
+This may seem strange at first, but it makes sense.
+Mastering new skills takes enormous physical and cognitive strength, so your little one’s system might need a few days to integrate a new skill and move forward.

 If your little one was on a good (enough) sleep routine, then suddenly, they’re fighting bedtime, refusing to nap, or waking at all hours of the night, a regression is the most likely culprit.

 Mastering big physical skills like rolling, standing, or walking burns a lot of energy.
 You may find that your baby’s appetite grows during this time.
-Also, fighting sleep makes our little ones fussier and more tired in general.
+Also, fighting sleep makes our little ones fussier and more tired.

-At 9-months-old, many babies learn to sit up, stand, crawl, or cruise around furniture.
-If you see your little one actively working on new skills and seeming more restless, and fighting sleep, chalk it up to the 9-month sleep regression.
+At 9 months old, many babies learn to sit up, stand, crawl, or cruise around furniture.
+If you see your little one actively working on new skills, seeming more restless, and fighting sleep, chalk it up to the 9-month sleep regression.

-The 9-month sleep regression is commonly called the 8-10 month sleep regression, making parents think it’s a 3-month long regression.
-Don’t worry; it’s not!
+The 9-month sleep regression is commonly called the 8- to 10-month sleep regression, which can make parents think it’s a 3-month regression.
+Don’t worry, it’s not!
 There’s just a lot of development going on for our little ones at this age, and each baby develops on their own timeline, so this regression might occur any time during those three months.

 Surviving a sleep regression can feel like an impossible task at times.
 It’s tough to hear your baby cry and see them struggle to sleep both day and night.
 Here are some things you can do to help your baby relax and sleep better during this restless time.

 If you haven’t already, start a relaxing bedtime routine for your little one.
-Bedtime routines have been proven to improve sleep habits, foster the emotional bond between parents and children and enhance overall wellbeing.
-A familiar bedtime routine serves as a cue for your little one to relax and fall asleep easily every night.
+Bedtime routines improve sleep habits, foster the emotional bond between parents and children, and enhance overall well-being.1 A familiar bedtime routine cues your little one to relax and fall asleep every night.
 This is especially helpful during sleep regressions when our little ones are more restless and wired.

-Daily schedules can sound boring or stifling for parents who aren’t natural planners but let me assure you, they can be a parent’s saving grace!
+Daily schedules can sound boring or stifling for parents who aren’t natural planners, but let me assure you, they can be a parent’s saving grace!
 Keep it simple.
-Aim for a consistent wake-up time, nap times, and bedtime every day.
+Aim for a consistent wake-up time, nap times, and bedtime daily.
 That’s it!
-When your baby sleeps at the same times each day, it makes sleep come easier for them, so they fight sleep less.
+When your baby sleeps at the same times each day, sleep becomes easier for them, so they fight sleep less.

-When you’re up at 3 a.m. with a fussy baby that won’t sleep, it’s hard not to go a little crazy (been there, done that!).
-Whenever my babies were going through sleep regressions, I would say a little mantra in my head like this: “This IS temporary.
+When you’re up at 3 a.m. with a fussy baby who won’t sleep, it’s hard not to go a little crazy (been there, done that!).
+Whenever my babies went through sleep regressions, I would say a little mantra like this: “This IS temporary.
 My sweet baby is learning so much right now, and they need my help to process it all and relax.
 Before I know it, we’ll be sleeping great again.
 I can do this.”

 I’d also visualize the strong coffee I’d treat myself to the next morning.
 I found that to be especially helpful! 😉

-After two weeks of a sleep regression, you’re free to begin sleep training to get your baby sleeping better.
+After two weeks of a sleep regression, you can begin sleep training to get your baby sleeping better.
 At this point, it’s safe to say the regression has passed, and most of your baby’s sleep struggles are turning into habits.

 Sleep training is the process of teaching your baby to fall asleep independently so that they can sleep longer stretches at night (and eventually sleep through the night).
-It’s been shown to strengthen sleep patterns for both babies and parents and improve maternal mental health.
-I know I’m a happier mom when I’m well-rested!
+It helps strengthen sleep patterns for both babies and parents and improves maternal mental health.2 I know I’m a happier mom when I’m well-rested!

 Share